-Eczema or dermatitis is a common, non-contagious, dry skin condition which causes most sufferers get dry, scaly skin with some redness and itching, though in more severe cases the skin can crack, bleed, crust, itch constantly an have permanent pigmentation changes.
-The most common form of this condition is atopic eczema, which means it’s caused by an allergic reaction to irritants.
-The itching and soreness from severe eczema can be a real blight, often leading to sleepless nights, moodiness and low self-esteem, leaving sufferers in desperate need of eczema relief.
+Eczema or dermatitis is a common dry skin condition.
+It is non-contagious but causes most sufferers get dry, scaly skin with some redness and itching.
+Atopic eczema, which is brought about by an allergic reaction to irritants, is the most common form of this condition.
+In the most acute cases of eczema the skin can crust, crack, bleed and itch constantly, as well as present permanent pigmentation changes.
+The soreness and itching from severe eczema can be a real blight, often leading to sleepless nights, moodiness and low self-esteem and leaving sufferers in desperate need of eczema relief.

-While there’s no permanent known cure for eczema, sufferers can go through relatively symptom-free periods of between flare-ups and there are steps that can be taken to ensure that itching, inflammation and infections remain under control by avoiding irritants and using effective medical treatment for eczema.
-But first it’s important to establish what is causing the eczema and what is triggering eczema flare-ups.
+While there’s no permanent known cure for eczema, sufferers can go through comparatively symptom-free periods between flare-ups if a few simple steps are followed to make sure that itching, inflammation and infections remain under control.
+Irritants should be avoided and effective medical treatment followed.
+But first it’s important to establish what is causing the eczema and triggering eczema flare-ups.

-The exact cause of eczema is unknown but it’s thought to be the body’s immune system producing an allergic response to certain irritants.
-It can also be an inherited trait in families with a history of allergies and asthma.
-Eczema is much more common in children whose immune system hasn’t had time to build up immunity against environmental irritants, with around one in five children in the UK affected.
+It is unknown what the exact trigger for eczema is but it can be an inherited trait in families with a history of allergies and asthma.
+It’s thought to be the body’s immune system generating an allergic response to particular irritants.
+The skin condition is more common in children whose immune system hasn’t had time to build up defences against environmental irritants, with around one in five children in the UK affected.
 But while many children will grow out of the condition, around one in 12 adults still suffer.

 Adult eczema can be triggered in response to a number of substances or conditions.
 Everyone is different, so while some may react to coarse or man-made fabrics against the skin, for others eczema could be triggered by anything from extreme temperature changes to exposure to household cleaning products like soap, using the wrong beauty products and even animal dander (animal skin and hair).
 Respiratory infections and colds may also be triggers and stress and diet can aggravate the condition too.

-Chemical irritants in household cleaning products can be very bad for vulnerable, eczema-prone skin so gloves and protective clothing should always be worn when cleaning and hypoallergenic detergents used to wash clothing.
+WHAT PRODUCTS CAN TRIGGER ECZEMAHousehold cleaning products often contain chemical irritants that can be very bad for vulnerable, eczema-prone skin.
+To prevent contact, gloves and protective clothing should always be worn when cleaning.
+Use hypoallergenic detergents to wash clothing.

-As well as this, certain ingredients in beauty products should be avoided.
-This can include some “natural” products.
+Certain ingredients in beauty products need to be avoided.
+Including some “natural” products.
 Many formulas which claim to be “natural” contain preservatives and soaps that would exacerbate eczema.
-Plus some natural substances such as Tea Tree oil and lavender oil may sensitize patients’ skin, as they are potential allergens.
+Some natural substances such as Tea Tree oil and lavender oil may sensitize patients’ skin, as they are potential allergens.

-Use products with minimalist formulas that are specially developed and tested on sensitive skin like the La Roche Posay Lipikar range.
+Use hydrating products with minimalist formulas that are specially developed and tested on sensitive skin like the La Roche-Posay LIPIKAR range.

-Fluctuations in temperature as well as pollution, dust mites and animal dander can all have a real affect on eczema flare-ups.
+Pollution, dust mites, animal dander as well as fluctuations in temperature, can all have a real effect on eczema flare-ups.

-Keeping the body at an even, cool temperature by avoiding overheated rooms, especially at night, is helpful in stopping itching.
-Very hot baths and non-breathable clothing can also cause the skin to get too hot and exacerbate the condition.
+Itching can be contained by keeping the body at an even, cool temperature and avoiding overheated rooms, especially at night.
+Very hot baths and non-breathable clothing should also be avoided as they can also cause the skin to get too hot and exacerbate the condition.
 A humidifier is useful if the air is particularly dry.
-The home should be kept as dust-free as possible by daily vacuuming, choosing wooden floors over carpets, using covers on beds to protect them from dust and not allowing pets in the bedroom.
+The home should be kept as dust-free as possible by daily vacuuming, choosing wooden floors over carpets, putting covers on beds to protect them from dust and not allowing pets in the bedroom.

 Polluted environments and places high in pollen can cause weakened skin to become irritated, so regular bathing and washing with a soap-free emollient can help to keep skin clean.